-Each cell of the panel contains two entries: The top number indicates the number of individuals who fall into that cell, while the bottom number displays the fraction of people in that row who fall into the cell.
-For example, consider panel (A), which summarizes the entire sample: Its first cell indicates that of the 2,666 people who did not have employer-provided insurance, 2,078 individuals, or 78 percent, did not change their jobs during the survey period.
+Do people get locked into their jobs by health insurance?
+Figure 1 provides a comparison of job-mobility behavior between 1984 and 1985 for individuals with and without employer-provided health insurance.11 Each cell of the panel contains two entries: The top number indicates the number of individuals that fall into that cell, while the bottom number displays the fraction of people in that row that fall into the cell.
+For example, consider panel (a), which summarizes the entire sample: its first cell indicates that of the 2,666 people that did not have employer-provided insurance, 2,078 individuals, or 78 percent, did not change their jobs during the survey period.
 In contrast, the upper-right cell in the panel shows that the remaining 588 individuals without an employer plan, or 22 percent, did change jobs between 1984 and 1985.